Every post in ClassicPress can be filed under one or more tags.

 The table of tags contains the following columns:

-Name – The name of the tag.
-Remember each name must be unique.
+- Name – The name of the tag.
 Click on the tag’s name to edit the tag.

-Slug – The slug of a tag which must be unique.
+- Slug – The slug of the tag (usually in lower case letters).

 Screen OptionsLink to this section